loot/libloot/docs/metadata/conditions.rst

   Returns true if the calculated CRC-32 checksum of ``path`` matches ``expected_checksum``, and false otherwise.
 Returns false if ``path`` does not exist.

-.. describe:: version(file_path path, version given_version, comparison_operator comparator)
+.. describe:: version(file_path path, comparison_operator comparator, version given_version)

   Returns true if the boolean expression::